Sarah Murdoch: Career

-Raised in Sydney, Australia, Murdoch studied at Strathfield's The McDonald College of the Performing Arts, where she studied ballet.
+Born in England and raised in Sydney, Australia, Murdoch studied at Strathfield's The McDonald College of the Performing Arts, where she studied ballet.

 Her modelling career began at the age of 17, after being signed to Vivien's Management in Sydney.
 Soon after she moved to Paris and started working as a runway model for Karl Lagerfeld, Issey Miyake, Chanel, Emanuel Ungaro, Gianfranco Ferré, Givenchy, Alberta Ferretti, Kenzo, Valentino and Oscar de la Renta.
 She appeared in campaigns for Bonds, L'Oréal, Revlon, Ralph Lauren, Yves Saint Laurent, and Estée Lauder, as well as the 1999 and 2003 Sports Illustrated Swimsuit issues.
 Her magazine covers include Vogue, Elle, Marie Claire, Glamour, GQ and Harper's Bazaar.
 She has appeared on magazine issue covers in Australia, Spain, the United Kingdom, and the United States.

 In October 2013, Murdoch was a guest host on the Seven Network's Weekend Sunrise.

 Murdoch starred with fellow model Shalom Harlow in the romantic comedy Head Over Heels.
 She also appeared in an episode of the sitcom, Friends (S07E07).

-Today

 Murdoch filled in for Jessica Rowe on the Nine Network's popular morning news and interview show, Today while Rowe was taking four months maternity leave.

 On 26 March 2007, it was reported in The Sydney Morning Herald that Murdoch would finish up her hosting duties on Today and stepped down on 30 March 2007.
 Nine News presenter Kellie Sloane replaced Murdoch until May 2007, when Lisa Wilkinson took over as the new co-host on Today.

-Murdoch returned as a guest host on the 4 October 2007, alongside Karl Stefanovic, to raise awareness of breast cancer as she is a patron of the National Breast Cancer Foundation.

 Australia's Next Top Model

+In a multi-year deal with Australia’s pay television company, FOXTEL, Sarah was Executive Producer and host of Australia’s Next Top Model which became FOXTEL’s highest rating non-sports program.
 Murdoch replaced Jodhi Meares as host of Australia's Next Top Model after Meares infamously blundered her way through the third season's live finale in 2007 and flat-out refused to appear in 2008's finale.
 In addition to hosting Top Model and an executive producer on the show, Murdoch also signed a deal with Foxtel to create documentaries with her production company, Room 329 Productions.
 She experienced media scrutiny during the 2010 Australia's Next Top Model Grand Final for announcing an incorrect winner.
-On 12 December 2011, Murdoch announced that she was leaving Top Model after three seasons.
+In 2010 Top Model won the Australian Subscription Television and Radio Association (ASTRA) award for Most Outstanding Light Entertainment Program.
+In 2011 it won the Most Outstanding Reality Program and Murdoch won the ASTRA Award for Favorite Female Personality.
+12 December 2011, Murdoch announced that she was leaving Top Model after three seasons.